 The following inclusion criteria apply to both Stratum A and B:

 - Diagnosis: Patients with newly diagnosed HGG (including midline HGG but excluding DIPG), who underwent maximal safe surgical resection followed by focal radiation therapy as part of standard of care, are eligible.
+HGG is defined as either WHO grade III or IV, or testing positive for H3K27M mutation.
 Patients with disseminated disease are not eligible, and MRI of the spine must be performed if disseminated disease is suspected by the treating physician.
 Primary spinal cord tumors are eligible.

 - Enrollment within 3 weeks of the start of radiation therapy.